mykola216/sht/wp-content/plugins/woo-order-export-lite/readme.txt

 == Installation ==

 = Automatic Installation =
 Go to Wordpress dashboard, click  Plugins / Add New  , type 'order export lite' and hit Enter.
 Install and activate plugin, visit WooCommerce > Export Orders.

 = Manual Installation =
 [Please, visit the link and follow the instructions](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

 == Frequently Asked Questions ==

+= Plugin produces unreadable XLS file =
+The theme or another plugin outputs some lines.
+Usually, there are extra empty lines at the end of functions.php(in active theme).
-= Progress bar does nothing after 100% for XLS format =

-PHP must be compiled with option  --enable-zip
+= Progress bar does nothing after 100% for XLS format = PHP must be compiled with option  --enable-zip .

 = I am exporting the Orders data with its individual Products/Items as separate rows.
 But the Product rows don't seem to have rest of order details included. =
 You should mark checkbox "Populate other columns if products exported as rows" for selected format ( CSV or XLS)

+= When exporting .csv containing european special characters , I want to open this csv in Excel without extra actions = You  should open tab "CSV" and setup ISO-8859-1 as codepage.

 = Can I request any new feature ? =
 Yes, you can email a request to aprokaev@gmail.com.
 We intensively develop this plugin.

 == Screenshots ==